Table of contents

 Regardless of the preference stated via the canonical tag placed on the page, there are a number of signals that can affect Google’s decision to select one page as the canonical over the other.

-Page performance and content relevancy are the two subcategories that they fall under.
+Technicalities, page performance and content relevancy are the three subcategories that they fall under.

 Let’s look at a few of them.